Perform a vector search

 You can use the Astra Portal or the Data API to perform a vector search.

-For collections that auto-generate embeddings with vectorize, you can perform a similarity search using text, rather than a vector.
-Vectorize generates an embedding for your text query, and then performs a similarity search based on that embedding.
+For collections that auto-generate embeddings with vectorize, you can perform a vector search by providing a natural-language text string.
+Vectorize generates an embedding from your text string, and then runs the vector search based on that embedding.

 You can use the Astra Portal or the Data API to perform a search with vectorize.